 Le Marais was once a marshy swamp that was converted into habitable land by monks during the Middle Ages.
 During the Haussmann overhaul of Paris during the 19th-century, Le Marais (literal translate ‘the swamp’) this area of the city largely escaped mass redesigns, resulting in many of the little lanes and old architecture being preserved for future generations.

-Now, one of the best free things to do in Paris is to wander around the little lanes and secret passages that form the 3rd and 4th arrondissements of the city.
+Now, one of the best free things to do in France (as well as Paris, bien sûr!) is to wander around the little lanes and secret passages that form the 3rd and 4th arrondissements of the city.
 While in the area, be sure not to miss out on Musée Carnavalet, as well as the many vegan coffee shops and cafés that can be found within the district.

 #20 Locate a secret vineyard in Butte Bergeyre